Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • If sponsor on permanent visa: Dependent gets permanent visa

-What happens: Dependent visa for children expires at age 21 (or 24 if in university with financial dependence).
+What happens: Dependent visa for children expires at age 21 (or 24 if in university with demonstrated financial dependence on the sponsor).

-1. Apply for independent visa (work visa if employed, investor visa if investing, or other visa type)
+1. Apply for independent visa — work visa if employed, investor visa if investing, self-employment visa if freelancing

-2. Become permanent resident (if parent is permanent resident, child may qualify)
+2. Become permanent resident — if parent is permanent resident, the child may qualify for independent permanent residency based on their years of continuous residence in Brazil

-3. Return to home country (visa expires; no extension as dependent)
+4. Return to home country — visa expires with no automatic extension as dependent

 If child is from previous relationship: